 Further, given an operator \(A \in B(\cM)\), we define an operator \(A_\C \in B(\cM_\C)\) by

-\end{definition} Now the real Lax--Phillips Theorem states as follows: \begin{theorem}{\rm \textbf{(Lax--Phillips, real version)}(\cite[Thm.~3.3]{Fr20})} Let \(\cE\) be a real Hilbert space, \(\cE_+ \subeq \cE\) be a closed subspace and \((U_t)_{t \in \R} \subeq \U(\cE)\) be an orthogonal one-parameter group.
+\end{definition} Now, the real Lax--Phillips Theorem states the following: \begin{theorem}{\rm \textbf{(Lax--Phillips, real version)}(\cite[Thm.~3.3]{Fr20})} Let \(\cE\) be a real Hilbert space, \(\cE_+ \subeq \cE\) be a closed subspace and \((U_t)_{t \in \R} \subeq \U(\cE)\) be an orthogonal one-parameter group.
 Then \((\cE,\cE_+,U)\) is outgoing, if and only if there exists a real Hilbert space \(\cM\) and an orthogonal map

 such that

 where the orthogonal shift operators \({\hat S_t: L^2(\R,\cM) \to L^2(\R,\cM)}\) are given by

 \end{theorem}